 As my fellow SAP Mentors Daniel Graversen and Eng Swee Yeoh kindly pointed out to me, the CPITracker Twitter feed has not been updating correctly for a while.
 They were right, of course.
 I looked into the problem and it turned out to be something that was painfully predictable…

-As you may know, CPITracker tracks updates to the various underlying components of SAP Cloud Platform Integration like Apache Camel, Java, Groovy etc. If this is the first time you hear about CPITracker, here’s a more in-depth blog post.
+As you may know, CPITracker tracks updates to the various underlying components of SAP Cloud Integration like Apache Camel, Java, Groovy etc. If this is the first time you hear about CPITracker, here’s a more in-depth blog post.

 In addition to those components, it also tracked (past tense) the Adapter Development Kit, the Script API JAR file and Cloud Connector.
 It did so by extracting their version numbers directly from the SAP Development Tools page.